gethinode/hinode/content/en/docs/0.8/configuration/navigation.md

 ### Customization

 Hinode includes a navigation bar at the top of the screen by default.
 You can modify the configuration in the `layouts/_default/baseof.html` file.
 The navigation bar is also available as [shortcode]({{< ref "navbar" >}}).
-The file `assets/scss/components/_navbar.scss` contains the styling of the navbar.
-It defines the spacing to be added to the page's main content section when using a fixed navigation bar:

-{{< scss-docs name="fixed-nav" file="assets/scss/components/_navbar.scss" >}}

 ## Sidebar navigation